Why You Should Hire a Designer Before a Contractor

 Why Start with Design?

 Many homeowners mistakenly call the contractor first, thinking they’ll handle everything.
 Or at the very least they'll tell them what decisions need to be made and where to go to make selections.
 Contractors are not designers.
 FULL STOP.
-One contractor told me with embarrassment that his wife didn't let him pick out his own shirts so he was relived to finally be working with a designer on this particular project.
+One contractor told me with embarrassment that his wife didn't let him pick out his own shirts, so he was relieved to finally be working with a designer on this particular project.

 What Happens During the Design Process?